liyaquath-code/React-Random-Quote-Generator/README.md

 # React-Random-Quote-Generator

+Generates a random quote and has the ability to tweet the generated quote.
+This app is built using React.

-You can download the zip file from the GUI or clone the repo using the following command.\
+You can download the zip file from the GUI or clone the repo using the following command.
 ### `git clone https://github.com/liyaquath-code/React-Random-Quote-Generator.git`